Jamaican and Caribbean Dominoes

-The game uses a double six domino set.
+The game uses a double six domino set of 28 tiles.

 Each player receives 7 tiles.

-The first hand begins with the individual who has in his hand the double six tile.
+The first hand begins with the individual who has the double six tile.
 Playing the first tile is known as "posing".
-In tournament play, this player must begin by playing the [6-6].
-In in informal games the holder of the [6-6] is allowed announce that he is "sporting" and begin with a different tile.
+In tournament play, the first player must begin by posing the [6-6].
+In informal games the holder of the [6-6] is allowed to announce that he is "sporting" and begin with a different tile.

 In the second and subsequent hands, the team that won the previous hand plays first.
-Having seen their tiles the players of this team may discuss which of them will start (but are not allowed to tell each other what tiles they hold), and the player who starts may begin with any tile.
+Having seen their tiles the players of this team may discuss which of them will pose (but are not allowed to tell each other what tiles they hold), and the player who starts may begin with any tile.
 If the previous hand was tied, the holder of the [6-6] poses it.

 Play continues anti-clockwise.
 As usual, a turn consists of playing one tile to extend one of the two ends of the layout, and the touching ends of adjacent dominoes must match.
 Doubles are traditionally played at right angles across the line.
 If a player cannot play then he passes his turn.

-The hand ends when an individual manages to play all his tiles, or when the game becomes blocked, so that no one is able to play a tile.
+The play ends when an individual manages to play all his tiles, or when the game becomes blocked so that no one is able to play a tile.

-- If a player manages to play all his tiles, that player's team wins the hand.
+- If a player manages to play all his tiles, that player's team wins.

-At the end of the hand, the winning team scores one point.
+At the end of the play, the winning team normally scores one point.

-The aim is to win six times in succession - to "give your opponent six love (6 - 0)".
+The aim is to win 6 points while the opponents win none - to "give your opponent six love (6 - 0)".
 So long as one side keeps winning, they add points to their total.
 If the other side wins a hand, the score returns to 0 - 0, and the next hand is begun by the holder of the double six.

 Cut Throat Dominoes